 The VOICE board has adopted a resolution to adopt the Statement of Guiding Principles for Fundraising and confirms that VOICE is committed to complying with the Statement (see: Board Resolution Fundraising Statement).

 We are in the process of developing fundraising policies and will adhere to the highest fundraising standards.

 To illustrate our commitment to transparency, we are making available our VOICE Articles and Memorandum of Association.

 Funding: we are funded through a variety of sources, including the Department of the Environment, Community and Local Government(DECLG), the Irish Environmental Network, Membership fees, Local Authorities through Local Authority 21 (LA21) grants, and donations.

 For further information on our finances see: 2015 Annual Audited Accounts.

-Our latest annual report is here.
+Our latest annual report for 2016 is here.